ory/docs/guides/1-hydra/3-install/0-README.md

 1. If no system secret was given (in our case we provided one), a random one is generated and emitted to the logs.
 Note this down, otherwise you won't be able to restart Hydra.
-2. Cryptographic keys are generated for the OpenID Connect ID Token, the consent challenge and response, and TLS encryption using a self-signed certificate, which is why we need to run all commands using --skip-tls-verify.
+2. Cryptographic keys are generated for the OpenID Connect ID Token, the consent challenge and response, and TLS encryption using a self-signed certificate, which is why we need to run all commands using `--skip-tls-verify`.

 ORY Hydra can be managed using the Hydra Command Line Interface (CLI), which is using ORY Hydra's REST APIs.
 To see the available commands, run:

 ```
-$ docker run --rm -it --entrypoint hydra oryd/hydra:v0.11.6 help
+$ docker run --rm -it --entrypoint hydra oryd/hydra-preview:latest help
 Hydra is a cloud native high throughput OAuth2 and OpenID Connect provider

 Usage: